Fixed-fee deliverable · SMB operators & leadership teams

 • Separates what needs outside capability from what your team can run

 Altvina is not a staffing firm or freelancer marketplace.
-Experts we deploy are independent operators, engaged only when execution gaps are real.
+Operators are engaged only when the Blueprint shows a real gap.

 Inside the deliverable